Barhebraeus: Legacy

 He was ordained monk in 1244, bishop in 1246 (taking the name Gregory), and maphrian on 19 January 1264.
 He founded two churches, two monasteries, two episcopal residences, and a guesthouse for travellers.
-During his tenure, he consecrated twelve bishops, including his biographer Dioscorus of Gozarto and his disciple Philoxenus I Nemrud (later Patriarch, 1283–1292).
-After Nemrud's death, what followed was a schism in the Syriac Orthodox patriarchate.
+During his tenure, he consecrated twelve bishops, including his biographer and disciple Dioscorus of Gozarto and Philoxenus I Nemrud (later Patriarch, 1283–1292), respectively.

-One of the most distinguished holders of the title of 'Maphrian' was Barhebraeus.
-He spent most of his life, including all of his later years, within Mongol territory until his death in 1286.
+One of the most distinguished holders of the title of Maphrian was Barhebraeus.
+He spent most of his life, including all his later years, within Mongol territory until his death in 1286.
 While based mainly in Nineveh and the environs of Mosul and Mor Mattai Monastery, he maintained friendships with scholars of diverse faiths and frequently travelled to major learning centres, most importantly Maragha in Iranian Azerbaijan, then-capital of the Mongol khanate.
 His close ties with Mongols and other communities enabled him to provide detailed first‑hand accounts, which is why the events of the 13th century are so well documented in both his secular and ecclesiastical chronicles.

 Barhebraeus also highlights the crucial part Syriac scholars played in bringing Greek philosophy to the Arab world in his reflections on intellectual history.
-He places Syriac scholarship as an important bridge in the larger evolution of medieval intellectual culture, attributing the medieval Arab interest in philosophy and the sciences to the translation efforts of earlier Syriac writers.'
+He places Syriac scholarship as an important bridge in the larger evolution of medieval intellectual culture, attributing the medieval Arab interest in philosophy and the sciences to the translation efforts of earlier Syriac writers.